lisiyou/Android-Course-Projects/README.md

 # Android-Course-Projects
 Projects finished with taking Udacity Android Development Courses

-These projects are seperated by "beginner", "Intermediate" and "Advanced" levels.
+Folders are separated by studying topics.
+Each topic has a relative project inside.